max-min/wiresharkplugin/readme.md

 ## changed 2019-4-8

-add the lua file and display fileds normally
+add the lua file and display fileds normally